Choosing a school and home education

 There are circumstances where you may want to move your child to a new school during the school year, this is known as an in-year application.

-See further information about (City of York Council).
+See further information about in-year applications (City of York Council).

 City of York Council co-ordinates the offer of school places to all community and voluntary controlled schools.
 However, for in-year applications for voluntary aided, foundation, free schools and academies you'll need to apply to schools directly.